Chart Color Schemes

 Health performance in Wingham is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Wingham faces significant health challenges with various conditions affecting both younger and older age groups.
-The private health cover rate is notably low at approximately 46%, covering around 2,498 people, compared to the national average of 55.3%.
+Wingham faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is low at approximately 46%, covering around 2,498 people, compared to the national average of 55.3%.

-Arthritis and mental health issues are the most prevalent conditions, impacting 11.3% each of residents.
-However, 57.6% report no medical ailments, similar to the Rest of NSW at 57.7%.
-The area has 26.4%, or 1,436 people aged 65 and over, lower than the 30.4% in Rest of NSW.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (11.3%) and mental health issues (11.3%).
+About 57.6% of residents report no medical ailments, similar to the Rest of NSW at 57.7%.
+Approximately 26.4%, or 1,436 people, are aged 65 and over, lower than the Rest of NSW's 30.4%.
+Despite this, health outcomes among seniors in Wingham are better than those of the general population.

 Frequently Asked Questions - Health